 As we charge ahead toward 2019, the world of hotel properties is as dynamic as it’s ever been.
 From new technologies to the changing expectations driving the guest experience, group business, and event sales, properties need to keep their collective fingers on the pulse of the industry to stay ahead.
-Below, we’ve rounded up the top hotel conferences where property owners and executives can explore innovative solutions to the challenges that are sure to dictate RevPAS in 2018.
+Below, we’ve rounded up the top hotel conferences where hoteliers, property managers, and executives can explore innovative solutions to the challenges that are sure to influence revenue in 2019.

 Be sure to budget for these top hotel conferences in the year ahead.

-Long recognized as one of the nation’s top hotel conferences, the Hunter Hotel Investment Conference is celebrating its 30th iteration this spring.
-Over 1,500 key hotel owners and leading industry influencers will join together from a broad range of organizations, for expert panels, respected speakers, and unique networking opportunities.
+Long recognized as one of the nation’s top conferences for hoteliers, the Hunter Hotel Investment Conference is celebrating its 31st iteration this spring.
+Over 1,700 key hotel owners and leading industry influencers will join together from a broad range of organizations, for expert panels, respected speakers, and unique networking opportunities.
 Plus, don’t miss Finance Friday — an entire day dedicated to hotel financing and raising equity.

 Over the course of 3 days, attendees of IHTF will hear over 50 presenters tackle some of the most pressing issues facing a rapidly-changing industry.
 Delegates will take part in an interactive experience of workshops, debates, round-tables, case studies and interviews split across two focuses: technology issues and sales and marketing.
 Alongside these learning opportunities, delegates and suppliers will have the opportunity to attend a series of pre-scheduled business meetings where hoteliers are matched with top solution providers.